 What Is Solar Impulse?

 What if we could fly around the world using nothing but renewable energy?
 Well that is precisely what Bertrand Piccard and Andr Borschberg are attempting to do with the Solar Impulse project.
 And if they succeed, they will be the first to achieve a global circumnavigation in a solar powered plane.
 Currently, the Solar Impulse 2 is the project's aircraft in use.
-Check out this video from the Solar Impulse Youtube page to get all the details on the project.

 Solar Impulse 2 Stats